apache/druid/docs/tutorials/tutorial-kafka.md

 Enter `localhost:9092` as the bootstrap server and `wikipedia` as the topic.

-Click `Preview` and make sure that the data you are seeing is correct.
+Click `Apply` and make sure that the data you are seeing is correct.

-Once the data is located, you can click "Next: Parse data" to go to the next step.
+Once the data is located, you can click `Next: Parse data` to go to the next step.

 ![Data loader parse data](../assets/tutorial-kafka-data-loader-03.png "Data loader parse data")